karlproject/karldocs/docs/specs/drafts/searchbox.rst

 ============================================
-KIP 1: Search Results Preview With Searchbox
+Search Results Preview With Searchbox
 ============================================

 The searchbox (formerly LiveSearch) shows a useful subset of the full